DJRLincs/SC-EAC-Screenshot-SplashScreen/ReadMe.md

 # How to use ✨
-1. Download the [Project](https://github.com/DavidRoseLincs/SC-EAC-Screenshot-SplashScreen/archive/refs/heads/master.zip) into a zip folder.
+1. Download the [Project](https://github.com/DJRLincs/SC-EAC-Screenshot-SplashScreen/releases/tag/0.0.3) into a zip folder.

 2. Download and install [Python](https://www.python.org/downloads/release/python-3102/) if you haven't already.
-(It can be installed for you with the script automatically)
+(It can be installed for you with the bat automatically)

    ![](https://i.alexflipnote.dev/2Ucs5Hf.png)

 3. Download and install [Node.js](https://nodejs.org/en/download/) if you haven't already.
-(It can be installed for you with the script automatically)
+(It can be installed for you with the bat automatically)

 4. Download and install [Pillow](https://pypi.org/project/Pillow/) if you haven't already.
-(It can be installed for you with the script automatically)
+(It can be installed for you with the bat automatically)

 5. Extract the zip folder into a location of your choice.
 (I recommend your desktop)